-Elms College School of Nursing, Doctor of Nursing Practice degree program has two pathways for entry:
+Elms College School of Nursing, Doctor of Nursing Practice advanced practice program has two pathways for entry:

 - The BS to DNP (baccalaureate degree in nursing to doctor of nursing practice)is a projected three year full-time study program encompassing approximately 80 credits of required coursework; 1,000 hours of required clinical and immersion experiences; and distinguished completion of a capstone scholarly experience that builds toward the achievement of the American Association of Colleges of Nursing(AACN) DNP Essentials of Doctoral Education for Advanced Nursing Practice and nurse practitioner competencies.